asterisk/documentation/docs/Development/Roadmap/Asterisk-14-Projects/Asterisk-DNS-API/DNS-NAPTRSRV-Test-Plan-for-PJSIP.md

----
+!!! info ""

-**Information:**  It is unknown whether the DNS engine in Asterisk will try to optimize by performing simultaneous lookups of both `main.test.internal` and `backup.test.internal` instead of going sequentially.
+    It is unknown whether the DNS engine in Asterisk will try to optimize by performing simultaneous lookups of both `main.test.internal` and `backup.test.internal` instead of going sequentially.
 If the domains are looked up in parallel, then this test cannot determine if the correct priority is being honored simply by monitoring A/AAAA record lookups.
 The test would have to be expanded in the following way:

     Add distinct A records for both `main.test.internal` and `backup.test.internal`.
 Ensure that the outgoing SIP request ends up being sent to the IP address retrieved from the A record lookup of `main.test.internal` and not the IP address retrieved by an A record lookup of `backup.test.internal`

----
+[//]: # (end-info)

 ### Failover order